 Is your company’s online marketing on the very same platforms that your future clients frequent?

 What are your future clients interested in and which of your services (products) are they most likely to want? […]

 Through your business to customer marketing do you emit the feeling to people that they know you, like you and can trust you before they’ve even met you?

 If your answer is “Yes”, then CONGRATULATIONS, you’ve obviously developed a tremendous “brand identity” for your company and for yourself.

 Be proud that you possess that ability and those qualities.
 Now all you must do is be and always demonstrate that you are those things (good, likable, trustworthy) and you’ll have many clients for life.
 Understand and adhere to this principle within your business to customer marketing and self and you’ll receive tremendous results from there also. […]

 Many problems can harm a company, but of course there’s one that’s especially deadly – the inability to attract new clients.

 The encouraging news is that the customer base for most companies represents only a small percentage of their market.
 Treating current clients like royalty, while placing committed focus on prospects who aren’t yet customers, is (of course) the answer.

 “Eighty percent of success is showing up.” -Woody Allen

 For many elements in life, there’s much truth to Woody Allen’s idea.
-For marketing, especially on the internet, just showing up will not be good enough.
+For marketing your products and company, especially on the internet, just showing up isn’t good enough. […]